MUFFIN: Curating Multi-Faceted Instructions for Improving Instruction-Following

 \subsection{Analyses}

-In addition to the automatic \& human evaluations in the above two subsections, we further conduct some analyses to answer the remaining questions: ($\mathcal{Q}_1$) How much does each technical module (i.e., instruction brainstorm, rematching, classification expansion) contribute to the overall performance? ($\mathcal{Q}_2$) Does our method's superior performance stem from latent task similarities or even leaking towards the evaluation tasks? ($\mathcal{Q}_3$) Does the data size influence the conclusion?
+In addition to the automatic \& human evaluations in the above two subsections, we further conduct some analyses to answer the remaining questions: ($\mathcal{Q}_1$) How much does each technical module (i.e., instruction brainstorm, rematching, classification expansion) contribute to the overall performance? ($\mathcal{Q}_2$) Does our method's superior performance stem from latent task similarities or even leaking towards the evaluation tasks? ($\mathcal{Q}_3$) Does the data size influence the conclusion? ($\mathcal{Q}_4$) Does mixing \OurDataName~with human-crafted instruction instances boost the performance?

 \paragraph{Ablation study to answer $\mathcal{Q}_1$.} We fix the data size to 11.5k (because this is the maximum size of rematching instructions; it leads to a fair comparison) and use the combinations of different instruction collecting methods to train the T5-3B.
 Following \citet{honovich2022unnatural}, we report the performances on the validation set of \SuperNI~instead of the test set, to avoid cherry-picking.
 As shown in Table~\ref{tab:ablation}, each technical module contributes to overall generalization abilities.
 Specifically, rematched instructions seem to perform better on classification tasks, while brainstormed instructions demonstrate higher generation performance.
 Though instruction rematching can gather high-quality instructions written by humans, there is still noise in rematching, and it potentially suffers from imbalanced task categories (e.g., some common tasks are frequently matched with more inputs).
 Brainstormed instructions are easier to collect, but they are in short supply for classification tasks.
 Notably, the proposed classification expansion significantly improves LLMs' generalization on unseen classification tasks while maintaining strong performance on generation tasks.